suntosh/CreateABlueprint/README.md

 Image | Precreated OS Images to choose from
 Subnet | The subnet that the VM should be a part of.
 Security | HyperGrid Agent installation script run configuration.
-Authentication |
-Entitle | jkgjhgjhg
-Advanced | jhgjhgjhgjh
+Entitle | Access control - the users that have access to the blue print Advanced | Run as a VM or Save as a blueprint for creating of future similar VM's

 ![Step2](images/screen2.png)